PasanSWijekoon/Java-Object-Oriented-Design-Patterns-II/01-Decorator Design Pattern/1-About/Decorator_Design_Pattern.md

 Avoids subclass explosion and promotes flexible code by using composition instead of inheritance.

+### Why Decorator Pattern?

+* Allows behavior to be added to an object dynamically at runtime without modifying its structure.
+* Avoids a combinatorial explosion of subclasses for each add-on combination.

 ### Characteristics of Decorator Pattern

 * Uses composition over inheritance.